 More recently, in 2009, in Moore v.
 Moore-McKinney, the Court of Appeals of Georgia rejected a state right to bear arms challenge to a court order prohibiting the possession of weapons by either parent when the parents were exchanging their children.9 The court stated that possession of a firearm was “not restricted except in the context of a narrowly tailored condition of visitation justified by the evidence.”10

 Finally, in the 2013 case Hertz v.
-Bennett, the Supreme Court of Georgia examined whether denying a convicted felon a license to carry violated his rights under the Georgia Constitution.11 In finding that it did not, the court found that “Hertz acknowledged that he used an illegal weapon to commit forcible felonies that endangered the lives of other persons.
+Bennett, the Supreme Court of Georgia examined whether denying a license to carry firearms to a person who had been convicted of a felony violated the person’s rights under the Georgia Constitution.11 In finding that it did not, the court found that “Hertz acknowledged that he used an illegal weapon to commit forcible felonies that endangered the lives of other persons.
 Under these circumstances, we hold that denying him a license to carry a weapon outside his home, car, and place of business does not violate his state constitutional right to bear arms in Article I, Section I, Paragraph VIII of the Georgia Constitution.
 Therefore, this provision is constitutional as applied to him.”12

 - Ga.
 Const. art.
 I, § I, para.
 VIII.